nubank/ordnungsamt/README.md

 # ordnungsamt
-helping maintain order and consistency in ~society~ clojure microservices
+The Ordnungsamt (department of order) helps maintain order and consistency in ~society~ clojure microservices.

+Largely despised, but one must wonder what society would be reduced to without it.